-As a result of the foregoing, we had an operating loss of RMB0.6 million in 2017, compared to an operating income of RMB70.8 million in 2016.
-Excluding the impact of share-based compensation, amortization of intangible assets arising from 2013 acquisition, IPO-related expenses and one-off expenses, our operating income in the full year of 2017 was RMB202.8 million, increased by 87.6% from the full year of 2016.
+As a result of the foregoing, we had an operating income of RMB207.6 million in 2018, compared to an operating loss of RMB0.6 million in 2017.
+Excluding the impact of share-based compensation expenses, amortization of intangible assets in the 2013 acquisition, IPO-related expenses and one-off expenses, our operating income was RMB202.8 million and RMB244.6 million in the full year of 2017 and 2018, respectively.